-Staff numbers reached 221, a 8.3% increase on 2018, with new staff joining across all areas of the Bank, including senior management, operations and control functions, to ensure an appropriate control culture is maintained as the Bank grows.
+Staff numbers reached 263, a 19% increase on 2019, with new staff joining across all areas of the Bank, including senior management, operations and control functions, to ensure a balanced control culture is maintained as the Bank grows.
+Hiring of new staff was temporarily suspended in the initial months of the pandemic, but as it became clear that the Bank's growth was continuing, hiring was resumed.

-We continued to promote the Bank's values and were pleased to present five employees with individual value awards.
-Winners of these awards are voted for by staff as people whose behaviour exemplifies the Bank's values.
+We continue to promote the Bank's values and was pleased to present five employees with individual value awards during the year.
+Winners of these awards are voted for by colleagues as people whose behaviour exemplifies the Bank's values.

-The Bank is an equal opportunities employer and it employs staff from a diverse background.
-Pay is set in line with the market and a comprehensive package of benefits including a contributory pension scheme, private healthcare, life and disability insurance, wellbeing support and flexible working where this can be accommodated.
-We support staff development through training and development programmes and an employee run sports and social committee which arranges a number of events each year to enhance staff cohesion.
+The Bank is an equal opportunities employer and employs staff from a diverse range of backgrounds.
+Pay is set in line with the market and a comprehensive package of benefits including: a contributory pension scheme, private healthcare, life and disability insurance, wellbeing support and flexible working where this can be accommodated.
+Staff are supported through training and development programmes and an employee run sports and social committee arranges a number of events each year to enhance staff engagement.